 Antenatal groups which women, and sometimes their partners, join before their babies are born often become informal support groups for parents of small children.
 They meet in one another’s homes or cafes, share their experiences and discuss what has worked for them as they care for their children.

 Some home-grown parenting experts have gained a high public profile.
-Plunket founder Frederic Truby King was widely known in the 20th century.
+Plunket founder Frederic Truby King was widely known in the early 20th century.
 From the 1970s University of Waikato psychologists Jane and James Ritchie were influential in the movement towards positive parenting and less use of physical discipline.
 Prominent figures in the early 21st century included psychologist Nigel Latta and The Parenting Place founders Ian and Mary Grant, who regularly appeared on television and radio.
 Rochelle Gribble edits the Kiwi Families website that aims to provide practical advice to New Zealand parents, while Caroline Beazley has been offering Conscious Parenting advice since 2009.

 Until the 1970s most parenting books and magazines targeted mothers.
 They focused on topics such as child hygiene and management, discipline, baby talk and favouritism.
 In the 1970s parenting advice books began focusing more on children’s emotional and developmental needs, how mothers could stimulate children’s intellect and creativity, and how fathers could be playful companions.
 In the 21st century advice was for both parents and was often about the different needs of children at different ages.
-Radio and television programmes on parenting were popular, but many parents accessed information and shared their experiences online.
+Radio and television programmes on parenting were popular, and many parents also accessed information and shared their experiences online.

-The website of professional media company, Raising Children Supporting Parents provides parents with over 100 short video clips about different aspects of parenting, including feeding, sleeping, brain development and post-natal depression.
+The website of professional media company Raising Children Supporting Parents provides parents with over 100 short video clips about different aspects of parenting, including feeding, sleeping, brain development and post-natal depression.
 It also operates a blog on which parents can write about their own childrearing experiences and access information such as suggestions for activities in the school holidays.
 Raising Children is supported by the Ministry of Education and various public, private and philanthropic partners.

 Baker, Maureen.
 Families, labour and love.
 Crows Nest: Allen & Unwin, 2001.